-For the "0911-above-cloud", Fig. 9 presents the spectral upwelling irradiance comparison at 860nm and 1640nm.
-To put these results into context, the RTM calculations (using Equation (5) with SF=76.4%) were also performed with climatological surface albedos of the Arctic dry and wet seasons (0.85 and 0.75) for 860nm from Kay and L'Ecuyer (2013).
-As shown in Fig. 9a, the baseline of the clear-sky RTM calculations varied significantly with surface albedo.
-The clear-sky measurements from 21:12:25-21:15:35 UTC are slightly below the SF=76.4% baseline calculation for 860 nm, and above for other times.
+- 5 For "0911-above-cloud", Fig. 11 presents the spectral upwelling irradiance comparison at 860nm and 1640nm.
+To put these results into context, the RTM calculations were not only performed with a surface albedo from Equation (5) (with SF=76.4%), but also with climatological surface albedos of the Arctic dry and wet seasons (0.85 and 0.75) for 860nm from Kay and L'Ecuyer (2013).
+As shown in Fig. 11a, the baseline of the clear-sky RTM calculations varied significantly with surface albedo.
+The clearsky measurements from 21:12:25-21:15:35 UTC are slightly below the SF=76.4% baseline calculation for 860 nm, and above for other times.
+It is impossible to tall whether the variability at this upwalength stems from surface albedo variability or from unde - 10 other times.
 It is impossible to tell whether the variability at this wavelength stems from surface albedo variability or from undetected clouds.
-For 1640 nm (Fig. 9b), however, the clear-sky baseline is much more defined and less variable, which is why we determined SF based on that wavelength.
+For 1640 nm (Fig. 11b), however, the clear-sky baseline is much more defined and less variable than other wavelengths, which is why we determined the SF value based on that wavelength.